LKbaba/Claude-code-ChatInWindows/README.md

 >
 > This guide covers **Environment Setup**, **Extension Installation**, and **Packaging Instructions**.

+## recommend not to use version 1.0.51 for now, as prompt adherence is suboptimal and MCP invocation is less effective.
+Please use version 1.0.48 (2025.07.13) instead

 > ⚡ **Claude Code v1.0.51+ users notice**:
 >
 > * Ensure your system PATH does NOT contain `Git\bin`, or you'll encounter startup errors